Azure-Samples/serverless-recipes-javascript/samples/openai-extension-textcompletion/README.md

    ![Screenshot showing how to create a new codespace](../../docs/images/codespaces.png?raw=true)
 3. Wait for the Codespace to be created, it should take a few minutes.

-Follow [these instructions](../../README.md#use-your-local-environment) to run the project locally.
+If you prefer to run the project locally, follow [these instructions](../../README.md#use-your-local-environment).

 ### Deploy Azure resources